 In August 1850, two enterprising Scots, Thomas Ash Lane and Ninian Crawford, set up a shop

-in a makeshift bamboo structure on Hong Kong’s Victoria Harbour that traded, auctioned and sold
+in a makeshift bamboo structure along Hong Kong’s Victoria Harbour.
+They traded, auctioned and sold

 provisions to visiting ships’ crews as well as British Navy staff and their families.
 Within

-Since that time, Lane Crawford has occupied a number of landmarks along Des Voeux Road and Queen’s Road Central, and has ventured afar — from Hong Kong to Canton, Shanghai and Tianjin in China, and to Tokyo, Kobe and Yokohama in Japan.
-It has been a baker, tailor, outfitter, draper, provisions dealer, wine and spirits merchant, antiques auctioneer, wharf and steamboat operator, restaurateur and bar owner.
+Since that time, Lane Crawford has occupied and been synonymous with the iconic thoroughfares of Des Voeux Road and Queen’s Road Central.
+Its name has reached further afield; from Hong Kong to Canton, Shanghai and Tianjin in China, to Tokyo, Kobe and Yokohama in Japan.
+It has served as a baker, tailor, outfitter, draper, provisions dealer, wine and spirits merchant, antiques auctioneer, wharf and steamboat operator, restaurateur and bar owner.

-Throughout its history, Lane Crawford has always held a prominent place in the Hong Kong community.
+Throughout its rich history, Lane Crawford has always served as a companion to Hong Kong's community.
 In good times, it provided the finer things in life.
 During strikes, plagues and social unrest, it provided essential services and provisions.